rcherrueau/execo/doc/execo_engine.rst

 Engine
 ======

-The `execo_engine.engine.Engine` class hierarchy and ``execo-run`` command-line tool are the base for reusable experiment engines.
-The `execo_engine.engine.Engine` class is the base class for classes which act as experiment engines. ``execo_run`` is the launcher for those experiment engines.
+The `execo_engine.engine.Engine` class hierarchy is the base for reusable experiment engines: The class `execo_engine.engine.Engine` is the base class for classes which act as experiment engines.

 Engine
 ------